We value difference, in our force with a difference

 Laura, PC from Menwith Hill

-The MDP has an established structure to progress diversity and inclusion within the organisation and ensure it is championed at all levels, starting from the very top.
+The MDP has an established structure to progress diversity and inclusion within the organisation, and ensure it’s championed at all levels, starting from the very top.
 This includes the:

-- Diversity and Inclusion Board (DIB), chaired by the Chief Constable and supported by Champions (from the Chief Officer team) and Advocates
+- Diversity and Inclusion Board (DIB), chaired by Head of Corporate Services with the Chief Constable and supported by Champions (from the Chief Officer team) and Head of HR.
+The DIB provides strategic priority setting and reviews performance against the MDP Diversity and Inclusion action plan.

 It is our aim to build a workforce that reflects the diversity of the communities we serve and attracts the best talent from the widest pool of people.

-Women, Black, Asian and Ethnic minority people and members of the LGBT+ community are currently underrepresented in our workforce, particularly in our operational policing roles.
+Black, Asian and Ethnic minority people, women and members of the LGBT+ community are currently underrepresented in our workforce, particularly in our operational policing roles.
 We therefore use positive action to encourage and offer support to staff and applicants from those under-represented groups.

 What is positive action?